tellor-io/dataSpecs/ids/LegacyRequest-41.md

 ## Description

 This is the price target feed for the Ampleforth protocol.
 It corresponds to their needs and is subject to change with voting.
-Currently, it is a three month rolling average of the USPCE, a number which can be found on various government websited.
+Currently, it is a three month rolling average of the USPCE, a number which can be found on various government websites.
 The data is only updated monthly and is usually manually entered.

 ## Granularity